theokrueger-mods/pd2-docs/docs/lua/hooks.md

 )
 ```

 This has the main disadvantage of **not being able to change the return value**.
-If you need to change the return value, try to use an 'oldinit'
+If you need to change the return value, try to use an `old_init`

 Read the [vanilla BLT's documentation](https://payday-2-blt-docs.readthedocs.io/en/latest/lua/hooks/) to learn more.